velopack/velopack/samples/CSharpUnityMono/README.md

 (remember that this is not recommended and may change in the future):

-1. clone the Velopack repository
+1. Clone the Velopack repository
-2. edit the VelopackRuntimeInfo.cs file like this:
+2. Edit the VelopackRuntimeInfo.cs file like this:
 ```csharp
 static VelopackRuntimeInfo()
 {